 In July 2014, the IASB completed the final elements of IFRS 9 "Financial Instruments."
 The standard supersedes earlier versions of IFRS 9 and completes the IASB's project to replace IAS 39 "Financial Instruments: Recognition and Measurement."
 IFRS 9, as amended, includes a principle-based approach for classification and measurement of financial assets, a single 'expected loss' impairment model and a substantially-reformed approach to hedge accounting.
 The standard will come into effect for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-IFRS 9 will be applied by the Company on January 1, 2018 and the Company is currently evaluating the impact of the standard on the financial statements.
+IFRS 9 will be applied by the Company on January 1, 2018 and management has concluded that the new standard will not have a material impact on the Company's financial statements.